POLICY FOR MCHS STUDENTS CONCERNING DRUG USE

 violation will be dismissed.
 The expense of the assessments and follow up treatments

 will be borne by the student, parent(s) or guardian(s).
+Furthermore, disciplinary consequences will be enacted, per the Parent-Student Handbook.

 throughout the student’s enrollment at MCHS.